pfheatwole/thesis/content/introduction.rst

     observation of the field.
 With larger observations there are more opportunities for detecting useful patterns.

-  * Provide confidence levels: a statistical model can quantify the variance in its predictions, since it knows how much evidence is present for a particular pattern. [[How does this compare to word-of-mouth knowledge?
+  * A statistical predictive model can provide confidence levels: it can quantify the variance in its predictions, since it knows how much evidence is present for a particular pattern. [[How does this compare to word-of-mouth knowledge?
 Pilots can be deceived/biased about their experiences; memories are faulty.]]

 * What flight data is available?

+  * Position-only data

+  * Approximate air density

+  * [[It's important to discuss the available data *first* since it sets up the set of possible solutions.]]

-* The difficulties of learning wind patterns from the available data
+* What are the difficulties of learning wind patterns from the available data?

-  * Position-only data: no observations of the wind vectors, pilot inputs, or topography.
+  * No observations of the wind vectors, pilot inputs, or topography.
 No knowledge of wing parameters or sensor characteristics.

-[[

-Because the wing behavior relies on not only the wind vectors, but also on the wing dynamics, orientation, and pilot controls, this *inverse problem* must deal with a highly underdetermined system of equations.
-Because such a system cannot be solved exactly, the objective is to compute the *distribution* over all possible solutions.
-This limitation further changes the question from "can I recover the wind vectors?" to "can I recover a **useful** estimate of the wind vectors?"
+    [[Because the wing behavior relies on not only the wind vectors, but also on the wing dynamics, orientation, and pilot controls, this *inverse problem* must deal with a highly underdetermined system of equations.]]

+* How do the difficulties affect the solution?

+  * Because such an underdetermined system cannot be solved exactly, the objective is to compute the *distribution* over all possible solutions.

+  * The fact that the solution involves a distribution over all possible solutions highlights the fact that the question is not "can I produce an estimate of the wind vectors?" to "can I produce a **useful** estimate of the wind vectors?"

     For example, if no information at all is given, a wind speed estimate of "between 0 and 150 mph" is likely to be correct, but it is not useful.
 If a pilot is told that a paraglider is currently flying, then with no further information they can still make reasonable assumptions about the maximum wind speed, since paragliding wings have relatively small operating ranges.
 If you told them the pilot's position at two points close in time, they can make an even better guess of the wind speed and a very rough guess about the wind direction.
 Intuitively, this is an "eliminate the impossible" approach: by assuming some reasonable limits on the wind speed and wing performance you can improve the precision of the estimate.

     The key frame of mind for this project is that the question is not "can you estimate the wind from position-only data?", but rather "how **how good** of an estimate of wind is possible from position-only data?"
 An estimate doesn't need to be especially precise in order to be useful to a pilot who is trying to understand the local wind patterns.

+Restatement of the response
+===========================

+* The goal of estimating the wind vector using incomplete and noisy observations of the system is referred to as a *filtering problem*.

+  [[This term comes from the field of *stochastic processes*, which is the study of processes that are partly predictable and partly random.]]

+* Preparing observations from the raw flight data

+  * The first step to using filtering methods is to establish exactly what information is available since this will determine the filter design.

+  * The raw data is stored in IGC files, which must be parsed and sanitized.
+    Parsing is straightforward, since the data follows a well-defined format.
+    Sanitizing the data is more difficult: erratic timestamps, pressure altitude biases, and unknown sensor characteristics all present their own sets of concerns.
+Due to time constraints, data parsing and sanitization will not be handled in this thesis.

+* Simulation-based filtering

+  * Because the observations provide minimal information, the system is highly *underdetermined*; there are many different flight scenarios that could explain the observed data.
+The wind cannot be determined without knowledge the wing behavior, which means that *simulation-based filtering* methods are required.

     [[What about PVA approaches that ignore the relative wind, such as Michael von Kaenel's thesis?]]

-Unfortunately, the nonlinear dynamics and multimodal distributions involved with this system make analytical solutions impossible.
-Instead, *simulation-based filtering* methods are required.
-The essence of simulation-based methods is to explore the possible true state by utilizing a large of of guesses, called *proposals*.
-Each proposal is a possible value of the current state, and each proposal creates a prediction about the future by utilizing the system dynamics.
-Each proposal receives a score, called a *weight*, according to how well its prediction matched the measured future state.
+  * The essence of simulation-based methods is to explore the possible true state by utilizing a large set of guesses, called *proposals*.
+Each proposal is a possible value of the current state, and each proposal receives a score, called a *weight*, according to how well they explain the observations.
 Although there is no closed form probability distribution for these guesses, by making a large number of guesses you can arrive at an empirical probability distribution over solutions of the system state at each point in time.
-The precise state of the underdetermined system is still unknown, but the set of possible solutions may be bounded enough to be useful.
+The precise state of the system is still unknown, but the set of possible solutions may be bounded enough to be useful.

-]]

-Restatement of the response
-===========================

-* The massively underdetermined system necessitates simulation-based filtering methods.

 * Parametric paraglider dynamics model

+  * The great difficulty with model simulations is that they require equations that encode the model dynamics.
+Aerodynamics are non-trivial in even the most simple applications, and paragliders are particularly challenging aircraft to analyze due to their curvature and flexibility.
+In addition to the aerodynamics, the paraglider models themselves are uncertain, since the wing specifications are generally unknown for any given recorded flight; instead of a single, exactly-defined model, you need a parametric model that can be configured to match the unknown wing.
+Because the wing configuration is unknown, this estimation problem must be applied to not only the system state, but to the model parameters as well (also known as a *dual estimation problem*).

+* Pilot controls and wind dynamics

+  * Given a parametric paraglider model and a method for evaluating the aerodynamic forces that arise from a given set of wind conditions and control inputs, you can design a set of state dynamics equations for the total system.
+Those state dynamics are the basis of generating predictions as part of the particle filter time update step.

 * Flight simulation

+  * Given a complete set of dynamics (for the wing, pilot controls, and wind), you can generate simulated flight trajectories.

   * **Does this go before or after the dynamics model?
 The simulator establishes the need for the dynamics model.**

 * Flight reconstruction

-  * The available data (time and position) is not enough to identify the wing model or determine the wing state.
-Without the wing state, solving for the wind vectors is an underdetermined system.

-  * How to deal with the underdetermined system (simulation-based filtering
+  * How simulation-based filtering deals with the underdetermined system

   * Running the particle filter over a specific flight produces a set of observations over points in the wind field at a specific time